 You can control whether deeper nested programs show up in the trace output by changing the value of set tracedepth.
 For example, if you were only concerned with tracing the main program and any programs it calls, you could type set tracedepth 2.
 Only lines from these two levels would show in the trace output.

 Many times when you are looking at trace output, you may find it hard to find exactly what you are looking for because so many lines are displayed.
 In such cases, set tracehilite may be useful.
 If you type something like set tracehilite "mymacro", every time the pattern "mymacro" occurs in your trace output, it will be highlighted, making it easier to pick out.

 If the trace output does not help you figure out what is wrong in your program, you might want to add display lines to your program that display the values of particular macros at different points.
 For example, you might include debugging lines such as

 After you are finished debugging, you will want to get rid of all of the debug output.
 You turn the trace off by typing

 . set trace off

 Note: When you are editing your program and you make changes, make sure to use the program drop _all or discard command so that Stata will reread your ado-file and implement any changes that you make.

-Note: If you have a long ado-file or if there is a lot of output from the trace, you may wish to log the output and use the command set more off so that Stata will not pause during the execution of the command.
-To return to the usual pauses, use set more on.
+Note: If you have a long ado-file or if there is a lot of output from the trace, you may wish to log the output and look at the resulting log file in a text editor.

-. log using junk, replace . prog drop _all . set more off . set trace on . run your program again . log close . set more on . set trace off
+. log using junk, replace . prog drop _all . set trace on . run your program again . log close . set trace off